efarish/portfolio/aws/device_tracker/README.md

 A WORK-IN-PROGRESS

-This project implements a Query and Mutation GraphQL API using AWS service.
+This project implements a Query and Mutation GraphQL API using AWS services.
 The AWS stack was implemented using the following services and frameworks.

 * API Gateway Http API - The public face interface to the app.
 * Lambda Functions - Provides compute resources for application and API Gateway authorization.